Index funds are an easy introduction to passive investing

 Benchmark indices are made up of a basket of stocks that reflect the performance of the broader market.

-Indices reflect the influences on the larger market, i.e. the systematic risks, and does not run the risk of idiosyncratic risks or unsystematic risks.
+Indices reflect the influences on the larger market, i.e. the systematic risks, and do not run the risk of idiosyncratic risks or unsystematic risks.
 Thus, the regular retail investor is sheltered from one of the two risks associated with markets, altogether.

 Tavaga is everything you need to start saving for your goals, stay on track, and achieve them in time.

-Index funds are MFs too
+Index Funds are MFs too

 Index funds are mutual fund products, bringing with them some of their characteristics too.